Demazure crystals for flagged key polynomials: Crystal structures

-The statement is equivalent to saying that the top face of this diagram commutes.
+The proposition is equivalent to saying that the top face of this diagram commutes.
 The bottom face commutes by \cite[Thm.~5.10]{AS}.
-All vertical faces commute since $\shift_N$ commutes with $e_i$ and $\hat Q(-)$.
+Crystal operators $e_i$ for both reduced factorizations and key tableaux only depend on the relative order of the entries, so $\shift_N$ commutes with crystal operators $e_i$.
+Also, $\shift_N$ commutes with $\hat Q(-)$ because $\hat{P}(\shift_N(r^{(\bullet)}))$ is obtained from $\hat{P}(r^{(\bullet)})$ by shifting all boxes up by $N$ rows and adding $N$ to all entries.
+Hence, all vertical faces commute.
 Since the rightmost vertical arrow is injective, the top face must commute. \end{proof}